-1. Will psychotherapists be allowed to diagnose?
+Will psychotherapists be allowed to diagnose?
 Not initially.
 The diagnosis rules are under review and may be revised.

-2. Will psychotherapists be delegated restricted acts?
-Potentially, depending on College decisions and interprofessional agreements. __________________________________________________________________
+Will psychotherapists be delegated restricted acts?
+Potentially, depending on College decisions and interprofessional agreements.

+---

 Theme 27: Fees, Funding, and Third-Party Billing

-1. Will regulation affect third-party billing systems?
+Will regulation affect third-party billing systems?
 Regulation may improve access to direct billing, but changes are not automatic.

-2. Will insurance companies prefer Licensed Psychotherapists?
-Some insurers may update policies over time, but RCCs are already widely recognized. ___________________________________________________________________
+Will insurance companies prefer Licensed Psychotherapists?
+Some insurers may update policies over time, but RCCs are already widely recognized.

+---

 Theme 28: Workforce Impact and Capacity

-1. Will regulation reduce the number of practising counsellors?
+Will regulation reduce the number of practicing counsellors?
 Historically, regulation does not significantly reduce workforce size when grandparenting is provided.

-2. Will access to care be negatively affected?
-No. The intent of regulation is to improve access while ensuring public protection. ____________________________________________________________________
+Will access to care be negatively affected?
+No. The intent of regulation is to improve access while ensuring public protection.

+---

 Theme 29: Governance and Practitioner Voice

-1. Will practitioners have representation in College governance?
+Will practitioners have representation in College governance?
 Yes.
+Profession-specific committees will include psychotherapist members where applicable.
+The College’s Board is not meant to have representatives from professions but qualified professionals with fiduciary duty to the College.

-Profession-specific committees will include psychotherapist members.
-2. Can RCCs influence standards before regulation?
+Can RCCs influence standards before regulation?
 Yes.
-Through BCACC consultation and engagement opportunities. ____________________________________________________________________
+Through BCACC consultation and engagement opportunities.

+---

 Theme 30: Long-Term Professional Identity

-1. Will the RCC designation disappear?
+Will the RCC designation disappear?
 No. RCC remains a BCACC designation and will continue to be used.

-2. Will Licensed Psychotherapist become the dominant title?
+Will Licensed Psychotherapist become the dominant title?
 Not likely in the short term.
-But after a few decades, particularly in regulated contexts, the new designation will gain more ground.
-3. Can practitioners hold both titles?
+But after a few decades, particularly in regulated contexts, the new designation will most likely gain more ground.

+Can practitioners hold both titles?
 Yes, if they maintain membership with BCACC and licensure with the College.

-4. Does regulation change the core therapeutic work?
+Does regulation change the core therapeutic work?
 No. The day-to-day practice of psychotherapy remains the same.

-5. Is regulation primarily about control or protection?
+Is regulation primarily about control or protection?
 It is primarily about public protection, public interest, transparency, and accountability.
-6. Will this FAQ continue to be updated?
-Yes.
-BCACC intends this to be a living document. _____________________________________________________________________